 3. Accept Challenges

-The discussion about “Ways you can develop a growth mindset” is incomplete without talking about the challenges.
+The discussion about “ways to build a growth mindset” is incomplete without talking about the challenges.
 What’s life without challenges after all?
 Whether you want them or don’t, they are meant to happen to you.
 That’s what life is.
-And what differentiates you from having a growth mindset from all other people is your dignity to accept these challenges.
+And what differentiates you for having a growth mindset is your dignity to accept these challenges.
 Challenges let you face your fear.
 Thus, if you want to build a growth mindset, you must develop a viewpoint where you see these challenges as fruitful experiences that leave you with important lessons but nothing else.

 4. Cultivate grit